WilsonBillkia/bane/README.md

 ## Project Goals:

 ### Positive Social Impact
+#### Lower barriers to entry of blockchain operation in developing world:
 * Reduce or entirely remove cloud and hosting costs from projects
-* Greatly simplify reuse of otherwise obsolete tech as chainlink nodes
+* Simplify reuse of otherwise obsolete tech as nodes
 * Enable low power / IoT nodes on Raspberry Pi
-* Help decentralise networks
+* Accelerate decentralisation of networks

 ### Secure
 * Compliments ISO 27001 Information Security framework (v.08 has controls for asset management, key management, and bastion hardening)